• Recipes

 For making boiled egg

-• Use a medium size pot and add water (water should be covering eggs).
+• Use a medium size pot and add water (there should be enough to cover the eggs).
 Turn the heat to medium.

 • Remove the shells.